seovchinnikov/ruby2json/README.md

 JSON is not formated here, so smth like   http://json.parser.online.fr can be used.
 Lexer is located at  parser_yylex function, that's called inside yylex.

+Some of the json's output directives are described here http://www.math.spbu.ru/user/dlebedin/concepts.pdf

 Note.
 Console is clogged with debug informaion.